CharlesFauman/CharlesFauman.github.io/MentoringAndInstructing.md

 Engaged kids in fun and educational subjects over the summer, including chess and Scratch

 ## Huzzah!
-Some fun youtube channels that do a great job teaching in an engaging way
+Some fun Youtube channels that do a great job teaching in an engaging way

 ### [The School of Life](https://www.youtube.com/c/theschooloflifetv/featured)
 Self-help psychology, with a focus on interactions with others